symbol/symbol-cli/README.md

 ## Usage

-Surf the [NEM Developer Center][docs] to get started into NEM development.
+Surf the [Symbol Developer documentation][docs] to get started.
 You will find self-paced guides and useful code snippets using the Symbol CLI.

 To get the full list of available commands, check the [CLI reference][docs].